MediciPrime/4C-Workflow/README.md

 1. Finally open the terminal and while inside the *4C-Workflow/* folder run the following command:
    - `sh runscript`
 2. Wait for the analysis to finish and find your results in the *Output/* folder

-## Results

-Either IGV or UCSC Genome Browser can be used to view the .bedGraph and .bed files.
+   - Either IGV or UCSC Genome Browser can be used to view the .bedGraph and .bed files.

 ### Acknowledgements